AdobeDocs/commerce-php/src/pages/developer/components/message-queues/bulk-operations.md

 ---
-group: php-developer-guide
-title: Bulk Operations
+title: Bulk Operations | Commerce PHP Extensions
-functional_areas:
-  - Services
+description: Improve performance for Admin users by implementing bulk operations for Adobe Commerce and Magento Open Source.
 ---

+# Bulk operations

 Bulk operations are actions that are performed on a large scale.
 Example bulk operations tasks include importing or exporting items, changing prices on a mass scale, and assigning products to a warehouse.